There is now a total of 33 states and the District of Columbia that have passed laws that broadly legalize marijuana in some way, shape, or form.

 This seems to be somewhat a grey area, but the answer is as clear as day.
 Smoking in a car, even if it is your car, is still illegal.
 Nevada law states clearly that it is illegal to consume cannabis inside a vehicle, whether it’s in motion or stationary.

-If I Am A Tourist, Can I Take My Marijuana Home?
+If I Am A Tourist, Can I Take It Home?

 Unfortunately, the answer to this one doesn’t even leave any wiggle room, and that answer is no!
 Taking cannabis across state lines is a federal offense, and it doesn’t even matter if your home state has the same cannabis laws as Las Vegas.

-Can I Still Be Arrested For Possession In Vegas?
+Can I Still Be Arrested For Possession In Nevada?

 While marijuana is legal in vegas, there are still situations where you could end up in a sticky situation.
 It is vital to ensure you stick to trusted and licensed dispensaries, making a black market purchase could see you fall into a very deep rabbit hole.